 A portion (also called a “helping”) is how much you eat or how much you put on your plate at a meal.
 For example, you might eat 2 cups of cereal at breakfast.

-The portion you choose to eat (such as 2 cups of cereal) may be more than one serving as listed on the food label (such as 1 cup of cereal).
+The portion you choose to eat (such as 2 cups of cereal) may be more than 1 serving as listed on the food label (such as 1 cup of cereal).
 That’s why it helps to measure or weigh the food you eat.
-Because the food label values are based on servings, you’ll need to know how many servings you eat at one sitting.
+Because the food label values are based on servings, you’ll need to know how many servings you eat at 1 sitting.